moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 These announcements can be scheduled with a start date and an end date.
 All the users following your data are notified in Activity Feeds about the announcement.

-1. On the data asset information page, click on the vertical three-dot menu to get the option to add an announcement for the asset.
+1. On the DataOS entity details page, click on the vertical three-dot menu to get the option to add an announcement for the asset.

 ![Creating announcements to inform team members about data asset updates](navigating_metis_ui_how_to_guide/announcements.png)

-Creating announcements to inform team members about data asset updates
+<figcaption align = "center">Creating announcements to inform team members about updates  </figcaption>

 1. Clicking on the **Add Announcements** button will open the dialog box to enter the details, such as title, description, start and end date.
 2. On Metis UI, under ‘All Activity’, users can view the announcements.
 Users can add reactions using emojis and reply to the announcement.

 ![Announcements in user’s activity](navigating_metis_ui_how_to_guide/announcement_created.png)

-Announcements in user’s activity
+<figcaption align = "center"> Announcements in user’s activity </figcaption>

 ### **Create Tasks for Team Members**

 You can create tasks for requesting updates on data assets, such as creating tags or updating the description of a data asset and assigning the task to an appropriate user or team.

-1. On the data asset information page, click on the highlighted icon to get the option to add a task.
+1. On the DataOS entity detailspage, click on the highlighted icon to get the option to add a task.

     ![Create task option](navigating_metis_ui_how_to_guide/create_task_option.png)

-    Create task option
+    <figcaption align = "center">  </figcaption>Create task option

 2. Create the task and provide the description for it.
 You also need to assign team members by adding @ symbol.
 This task will appear in Activities for the assignee.